The purpose of this page is first, to link to things that censors have tried to ban,

 that we can be confident will still be around in 10 years time, or even 50 years.

-but who is going to provide the documents themselves on a permanent basis?
+Who is going to provide the documents themselves on a permanent basis?

 It is the job of large